 In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST tabs show the Ramp Up Energy to MLP Upper Bound parameter for the combustion and steam turbines.
 Market participants must set the values in the cells corresponding to the summer and winter values for each thermal state up to one decimal place.
 The PSU uses the ramp up energy to MLP (upper bound) from the combustion turbine and steam turbine.
+Supporting documentation must be listed in the Supporting Documentation List tab of the workbook and identified in the format described in Section 3.1.5 of this guide.

 5.1.9.
-Ramp Up Energy to Minimum Loading Point (Lower Bound) Reference Level
+Ramp Up Energy to Minimum Loading Point (Lower Bound) Reference Level cold thermal operating states of the resource.
+For NQS resources registered with a PSU, the ramp up energy to MLP (lower bound) reference level is established for the combustion turbine and steam turbine.

 The ramp up energy to the MLP (lower bound) reference level is required for dispatchable non-quick start thermal resources (excluding nuclear resources).
 It is the minimum quantity of energy, in MWh, a resource is expected to produce from the time of synchronization to the time it reaches its MLP during normal operation.
-Ramp up energy to MLP (lower bound) is required for the hot, warm and cold thermal operating states of the resource.
-For NQS resources registered with a PSU, the ramp up energy to MLP (lower bound) reference level is first established for the combustion turbine and steam turbine.
-The ramp up energy to MLP (lower bound) reference level of the PSU is equal to the reference level of the combustion turbine, plus the relevant portion of the reference level of the steam turbine

-Non-Financial Reference Level Unit Description MW Quantity Winter Value Types of Supporting Documentation 21 Ramp Up Energy to MLP Ramp hours to MLP - Hot Hours The number of hours required for the resource to ramp from synchronization to its MLP during normal operation when the resource is in a hot thermal state.
+Ramp up energy to MLP (lower bound) is required for the hot, warm and ŧ # I Non-Financial Reference Level Unit Description MW Quantity Summer Value Winter Value Types of Supporting Documentation 2 21 Ramp Up Energy to MLP Ramp hours to MLP - Hot Hours The number of hours required for the resource to ramp from synchronization to its MLP during normal operation when the resource is in a hot thermal state.
 N/A 1 1 Manufacturer data from contract or performance test Energy per ramp hour - Hot (Upper Bound) MW The upper bound average quantity of energy in MWh that the resource is expected to produce in each ramp hour during normal operation when the resource is in a hot thermal state.
 N/A 60 60 Manufacturer data from contract or performance test Energy per ramp hour - Hot (Lower Bound) MW The lower bound average quantity of energy in MWh that the resource is expected to produce in each ramp hour during normal operation when the resource is in a hot thermal state.
 N/A 55 55 Manufacturer data from contract or performance test